 Adapting to your hearing aid has two parts:

-In order to enhance your general comfort and speed up the adjustment period, speak to your hearing specialist if you are experiencing trouble with the physical placement or sound quality of your hearing aids.
+In order to enhance your general comfort and speed up the adjustment period, let us know if you are experiencing trouble with the physical placement or sound quality of your hearing aids.

 Can I Make my Hearing Aids More Comfortable?